top of page

 6. reflection and critique

-If you complete any project and are unhappy with the grade you receive, you may redo that assignment and have it regraded within the quarter it was assigned.
+If you complete any project and are unhappy with the grade you receive, you may redo it to improve that assignment and have it regraded within the quarter it was assigned.
 Please note if the points you missed were due to the project being late, you may not get those points back.
 For most assignments you are only required to print one picture for a grade.
 Sometimes you will have quite a few good pictures to choose from.
-If you choose to print multiple pictures or take extra rolls for fun and print pictures from those, you can turn in the prints or contact sheets for extra points which can help to lessen the impact if a print or roll had been turned in late or you had issues with it.
+If you choose to print multiple pictures or take extra rolls for fun and print pictures from those, you can turn in the prints or contact sheets for extra points which can help to lessen the impact if a print or roll had been turned in late or you had issues with it that could not be fixed.

-* All work that is assigned during the first quarter or 9 weeks must be turned in by the end of the first quarter grading period if you would like a grade on it.
-Nothing from the first nine weeks will be graded, regraded or added in during the second 9 weeks grading period.
+* All work that is assigned during that 9 weeks must be turned in by the end of the that quarter's grading period if you would like a grade on it or like to improve it.
+Nothing from the first nine weeks of class will be graded, regraded or added in during the second 9 weeks grading period.
+Likewise for the second quarter all assignments, projects and work must be turned in before the week of finals.
 Please plan accordingly.
-Likewise for the second quarter all assignments, projects and work must be turned in before the week of finals.

 FINAL